Radware/kWAAP_Tools/README.md

   * [Restore](#restore)

 ## Description ##
-Following script is used to collect technical information, backup and restore kWAF configuration.
+Following script is used to collect technical information, backup and restore kWAAP configuration.
 All the configurations collected by this tool will be printed to `stdout` use CLI redirect (`>` or `>>`) or terminal logging for saving to a file. while performing the restore operation, in case the utility encounters a configuration in a none-existing namespace it will attempt to create the namespace using `kubectl create namespace` command

 ## Requirements ##
 This utility requires:
- - Connectivity to the k8s cluster running kWAF
+ - Connectivity to the k8s cluster running kWAAP
  - kubectl installed and configured with relevant permissions
- * Backup utility requires read pemissions to kWAF related objects (Custom-resources as well as relevant ConfigMaps) in all namespaces
+ * Backup utility requires read pemissions to kWAAP related objects (Custom-resources as well as relevant ConfigMaps) in all namespaces
- * Restore utility requires write pemissions on kWAF related objects (Custom-resources as well as relevant ConfigMaps) in relevant namespaces
+ * Restore utility requires write pemissions on kWAAP related objects (Custom-resources as well as relevant ConfigMaps) in relevant namespaces
  * Restore utility may require Namespace creation permission as well

 ## Usage ##